$19.95 – $35.95

 4-6′ (+ 1/2” dia.)
 These trees will have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a 1/2″ to 3/4″ trunk diameter.

-Arkansas Black is grafted onto Dolgo roots that are vigorous and essential for this tree.
-The added vigor from Malus Dolgo roots gives this tree the needed vigor.
-This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20′ to 30′ tree.
+Arkansas Black apple is grafted to a standard root that is extremely cold, hardy, and vigorous.
+This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
 Producing a full-size tree for wildlife means much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep “Real roots,” making Arkansas Black exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and therefore making Arkansas Black apple very drought tolerant.
-This makes Malus Dolgo roots an all-around excellent rootstock for wildlife plantings.
+This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
+This root is a great all-around rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR ARKANSAS BLACK APPLE